AkshayChn/cs428/docs/aux/project3/draft.md

 This app is using VRTK 4(<https://www.vrtk.io/>)

 This app needs the Oculus Quest 1 or Quest 2 headsets to run.
-Additionally the user may also run it the simulator in Unity, however this does not provide the full experience.
+Additionally the user may also run it in the simulator in Unity, however this does not provide the full experience.

 ### Build Instructions